Following in the footsteps of her mother-in-law, the late Grace Kelly, Princess Charlene has a reputation for being a fashion-forward royal.

 The outfit was further elevated by a fitted white shirt that was buttoned to the neck, a pair of suede pumps, and pearl earrings.

-On September 7, 2024, the princess was joined by her husband Prince Albert II, and their twins Prince Jacques and Princess Gabriella of Monaco at the Traditional Monaco annual picnic – the small nation’s equivalent of the garden parties held by the British royal family.
+On September 7, 2024, the princess was joined by her husband, Prince Albert II, and their twins Prince Jacques and Princess Gabriella of Monaco, at the Traditional Monaco annual picnic – the small nation’s equivalent of the garden parties held by the British royal family.

-Stepping out in a striking poppy red jumpsuit in the colour of Monaco’s flag, the stylish ensemble featured an asymmetrical neckline, wide legs, and tailored silhouette.
+Stepping out in a striking poppy red jumpsuit in the colour of Monaco’s flag, the stylish ensemble featured an asymmetrical neckline, wide legs, and a tailored silhouette.

-The look was completed by dazzling 19k rose gold Coachella earrings from Parisian jeweler Vanrycke nude pointed-toe pumps from Manolo Blahnik and a cinching leather tan belt from luxury fashion house Giorgio Armani.
+The look was completed by dazzling 19k rose gold Coachella earrings from Parisian jeweler Vanrycke, nude pointed-toe pumps from Manolo Blahnik, and a cinching leather tan belt from luxury fashion house Giorgio Armani.

-That same day, Charlene and her husband attended the Crossing Calvi-Monaco water bike challenge at Larvotto Beach where they opted for a more relaxed look.
+That same day, Charlene and her husband attended the Crossing Calvi-Monaco water bike challenge at Larvotto Beach, where they opted for a more relaxed look.

 Keeping with her love of jumpsuits, the princess wore a square block patterned piece from Diana von Furstenberg with flare pants and a high neckline, paired with stylish Louis Vuitton Casino Sunglasses.

-In the hours leading up to the Opening Ceremony of the Paris 2024 Olympic Games, the royals walked a red carpet together where Princess Charlene stole the show!
+In the hours leading up to the Opening Ceremony of the Paris 2024 Olympic Games, the royals walked a red carpet together, where Princess Charlene stole the show!

-With a fun silver holographic capucine mini bag from Louis Vuitton that paired perfectly with her silver pumps and custom cream jumpsuit also from the luxury fashion house she was a vision.
+With a fun silver holographic capucine mini bag from Louis Vuitton that paired perfectly with her silver pumps and custom cream jumpsuit also from the luxury fashion house, she was a vision.

 Alongside several other members of European royalty, Prince Albert and Princess Charlene attended a dinner hosted by the International Olympic Committee (IOC) at the Louvre to celebrate the impending Paris 2024 Olympic Games.

-For the elite occasion, the princess wore her signature style which consisted of tailored black trousers, black pumps, and a simple top with an oversized rosette on her left shoulder.
+For the elite occasion, the princess wore her signature style, which consisted of tailored black trousers, black pumps, and a simple top with an oversized rosette on her left shoulder.

 On July 19, 2024, the blonde beauty wore an elegant off-the-shoulder bespoke Louis Vuitton gown to the 75th annual Monaco Red Cross Ball.